mozilla/data-docs/tools/interfaces.md

 that provides a set of [cumulative distribution graphs](http://math.stackexchange.com/questions/52400/what-is-cdf-cumulative-distribution-function) for a pre-specified selection of Firefox user metrics.
-These metrics are extracted from a 1% sample of the clientIds from Unified Telemetry.
+These metrics are extracted from a 1% sample of the `clientId`s from Firefox Telemetry.
 These plots will allow you to understand how values of different metrics are spread out among our population of users rather than just using a one number summary (such as a mean or median).
-By viewing the entire distribution, you can get a sense of the importance of behavior at the extremes as well as anomalies within the population that might indicate interesting behavior.
+By viewing the entire distribution, you can get a sense of the importance of behaviour at the extremes as well as anomalies within the population that might indicate interesting behaviour.
 Very simple to use (no programming required) and able to provide interesting insights, but not usually suitable for ad-hoc analysis.

 #### [Real Time / CEP](../cookbooks/realtime_analysis_plugin.md)

-The 'real time' or 'complex event processing' (CEP) [system](https://pipeline-cep.prod.mozaws.net/) is part of the ingestion infrastructure that processes all of our Firefox telemetry data.
+The "real time" or "complex event processing" (CEP) [system](https://pipeline-cep.prod.mozaws.net/) is part of the ingestion infrastructure that processes all of our Firefox telemetry data.
 It provides extremely low latency access to the data as it's flowing through our ingestion